MICA-MNI/micapipe/docs/pages/04.start2end/index.rst

            micapipe -bids rawdata -out derivatives -sub HC001 -ses 01 \
                   -proc_structural \
-                  -proc_surf \
+                  -proc_surf -freesurfer \
                   -post_structural \
                   -proc_dwi \
                   -SC -tracts 20M \
-                  -proc_rsfmri \
+                  -proc_func \
                   -GD \
-                  -Morphology \
-                  -MPC \
+                  -MPC -regSynth \
                   -QC_subj

 5. Visualize the QC report
 --------------------------------------------------------

-The individual QC tool generate a pdf report with detailed information of each processing module, which can be used for rapid visualization of processing status, core registrations, and data matrices by parcellation scheme and module.
+The individual QC tool generates a pdf report with detailed information of each processing module, which can be used for rapid visualization of processing status, core registrations, and data matrices by parcellation scheme and module.
 The files can be found under each subject’s directory QC and opened with any browser:

 .. code-block:: bash